Line Sequential System (?)

 The color drawing that you show must precede the idea of reusing a Hewittic envelope.
 One advantage of the Hewittic envelope is that it allows a fairly large picture without very thick glass.
 Unfortunately the Hewittic tube makes the front of the CRT protrude forward in a very bulbous way.
 Also, the picture buries itself way down in the tube's center.
 The necks jut out in three directions, increasing cabinet size and weight.

 Telechrome was the intended replacement for projection displays with color wheels.
 Line-sequential, if it had worked, would have succeeded Telechrome.
 I've read rumors of a one-neck or even a one-gun Telechrome-like tube.
 This is another mystery that never turned up anywhere.
 Probably Baird never built such a tube.
 The Sydenham Web site insists that this tube was a precursor to "Trinitron."
 How wrong.
 If Baird ever could or did build such a tube, it wouldn't be a Trinitron, not even close.
 Trinitron has far too many distinguishing differences, starting with three cathodes instead of one.

 The three-color Telechrome is a nice idea on paper, but no examples exist today.
 Nobody knows if Baird ever built one.
 Nobody knows if building one was even possible or practical.
 After he built his Telechrome tubes, Baird promoted the two-color version, saying that two-color was more practical.
 He said that he liked it because two-color would adapt to the existing 405-line TV service.
 Only "a few changes" would be necessary.
 All these changes would take place in the studio and not the home.
-(Of course the homeowner would have to buy a pricey, two-color Telechrome TV.)
+(Of course for color reception, the homeowner would have to buy a pricey, two-color Telechrome TV.)
 Two-color Telechrome could adapt to either color TV or 3D.
 Apparently having both color TV and 3D would require extensive changes.
 Otherwise, no color reception would be possible.
 For 3D reception, the receiver would have to be two-color.
 The viewer would have to wear anaglyphic (orange-cyan) glasses.